API-Layer GPC Decisions

 GPCGuard

-• Validates GPC signal requests against domain, origin, DPA state, and circuit posture before recording any policy decision.
+• Validates every GPC signal against domain, origin, DPA acceptance, and circuit posture before recording any policy decision.

-• Fail-closed by default: unknown origins and ambiguous signals resolve to DENIED.
+• Fail-closed by default: unknown origins and ambiguous signals resolve to DENIED — never silently passed through.

 gpcguard · embed